Beijing & Shanghai Express

 Night Scene of Shanghai

-The morning excursion will begin from Shanghai Museum.
-It is one of the four biggest museums in China, famous for art collections.
-You will see many delicate bronzes, pottery figures, calligraphy, and paintings inside.
 A visit to the classical Yu Garden will follow.
 It is well laid out and delicately built to every single detail.
-Looking around carefully and you will find even the eaves are beautifully decorated with stone carvings and clay figures.
-Our knowledgeable guide will tell some interesting stories behind the figures, to add more fun to this trip.
+Looking around carefully, you’ll find even the eaves of various pavilions are beautifully decorated with stone carvings and clay figures.
+Your knowledgeable guide will tell some interesting stories behind the figures to add more glamour to your trip.
+Just outside the garden, the vibrant whirlwind of Yuyuan Bazaar offers a vivid contrast to the quiet elegance of Yu Garden.
+Dive into the local bustle and curate your own lunch from the endless variety of savory street foods.

-The next stop will be Duoyun Bookstore on 52nd floor of Shanghai Tower, to have a bird’s eye view of Huangpu River, the Bund and the surrounding city views.
-Then, go down to enjoy Huangpu River Cruise.
-During the cruise, you will admire buildings of western architectural styles along the bustling Bund on west bank and modern skyscrapers of Lujiazui on east bank.
-Afterwards, explore the Bund at a leisurely pace.
+The next stop will be the Duoyun Bookstore on the 52th floor of Shanghai Tower, from which you’ll have a bird’s eye view of the city landscape, with the exotic high-rising buildings, the Huangpu River, and the Bund complementing each other perfectly.
+After getting down from it, let’s enjoy a Huangpu River Cruise.
+During the cruise, take your time to admire 52 buildings of western architectural styles along the bustling Bund on the west bank and the modern skyscrapers of Lujiazui on the east bank, including the Oriental Pearl Tower, a symbol of Shanghai and the third-tallest TV tower in the world.
+After finishing, explore more from the Bund to the Nanjing Road Pedestrian Street, which is both a concentration area for long-established department stores and a paradise for foodies, at a leisurely pace.
+Finally, return to the hotel accompanied by your guide and driver.

 Meals: Western buffet breakfast